John Biddle (Unitarian): Life

 Biddle was born at Wotton-under-Edge, Gloucestershire.
 He studied at Magdalen Hall, Oxford, taking an M. A. in 1641.
 At the age of 26, he became headmaster of the Crypt Grammar School, Gloucester.
 The school had links to Gloucester Cathedral, and since he was obliged to teach his pupils according to the Catechism of the Church of England, he immersed himself in the study of the Bible.
 He concluded from his studies that the doctrine of the Trinity was not supported by the Bible, and set about publishing his own views on the nature of God.

 He was imprisoned in Gloucester in 1645 for his views, but released on bail.
 He was imprisoned again by Parliament in 1646 and, in 1647, while he was still a prisoner, his tract Twelve Arguments Drawn Out of Scripture was published.
 Henry Vane defended Biddle in the House of Commons, and he was released on bail in 1648.
-After a short while he was again imprisoned, in Newgate, where he remained until amnestied by the 1662 Act of Oblivion.
+After a short while he was again imprisoned, in Newgate, where he remained until he was freed under Parliament's 1652 Act of General Pardon and Oblivion.
 Biddle and the MP John Fry, who had tried to aid him, were supported by the 1649 Leveller pamphlet Englands New Chaines Discovered.
 Biddle was strongly attacked by John Owen, in his massive work Vindiciae Evangelicae; or, The Mystery of the Gospel Vindicated and Socinianism Examined.